appc/spec/SPEC.md

 **Parameters:**

-* **set** list of capabilities that will be removed from the process's capabilities bounding set
+* **set** list of capabilities that will be removed from the process's capabilities bounding set, all others will be included.

 ```json
 "name": "os/linux/capabilities-remove-set",